Construction of Solutions with Extraordinary Gradient Amplification and Localization for Schr\"odinger Equations: Introduction

-The construction mechanism developed in this work for producing customized solutions to Schr\"odinger equations with localized gradient amplification exhibits the following key features.

-First, it applies to a broad class of linear and nonlinear Schr\"odinger-type equations in two and three spatial dimensions.
-Inside the region \(D\), the coefficients may be quite general (e.g., smooth anisotropic coefficients or nonlinearities given by arbitrary polynomials), while outside \(D\) the equation coincides with the standard Schr\"odinger equation.
+\begin{remark} In Theorems \ref{thm:main} and \ref{thm:main2}, we identify and construct a mechanism that produces highly localized gradient amplification of solutions to both the linear and nonlinear Schr\"{o}dinger-type equations in two and three spatial dimensions.
+The phenomenon is described by the following two features:

-Second, for any prescribed time horizon \(T \in \mathbb{R}_+\), any arbitrarily large amplification threshold \(\mathcal{M}>0\), and any finite collection of distinct points \(\mathbf{x}_1,\mathbf{x}_2,\ldots,\mathbf{x}_n \in \partial D\), one can construct suitably designed smooth initial and/or boundary data such that, for both the linear problem \eqref{1.1} and the nonlinear problem \eqref{1.2}, the magnitude of the spatial gradient of the corresponding solution exceeds \(\mathcal{M}\) in neighborhoods of each prescribed point located outside \(D\) for almost every \(t \in [0,T]\).
-Moreover, the ratio between the local \(C^{1,\alpha}\)-norm of the solution in these neighborhoods and the \(C^{1,\alpha}\)-norm inside \(D\) is bounded from below by \(\mathcal{M}/2\).
-The time interval \(T\) can be chosen arbitrarily.
+\begin{enumerate} {(\roman{enumi})} \item For any prescribed set of $n$ distinct points $\mathbf{x}_1,\mathbf{x}_2,\ldots,\mathbf{x}_n \in \partial D$, where $D$ is the support of the anisotropic coefficients $\mathscr{A}_1$ in \eqref{1.1} or $\mathscr{A}_2$ in \eqref{1.2}, the zero-order term $c$ in \eqref{1.2}, and the nonlinear term $N$ in \eqref{1.2}, we rigorously prove---by selecting suitably tuned smooth initial--boundary data for \eqref{1.1} or smooth initial data for \eqref{1.2}---that there exist localized gradient amplification regions in neighborhoods of each $\mathbf{x}_i$ located outside $D$ ($i=1,\ldots,n$).
+In these regions, the $C^{0}$-norms of the spatial gradients of the solutions, namely $\nabla u(t)$ to \eqref{1.1} and $\nabla U(t)$ to \eqref{1.2}, exceed any prescribed large constant $\mathcal{M}$ for almost every $t\in[0,T]$.
+Moreover, the ratio between the local $C^{1,\alpha}$-norm of the solution in these regions and the $C^{1,\alpha}$-norm inside $D$ is bounded from below by $\mathcal{M}/2$.
+These properties are established in Theorems~\ref{thm:main} and~\ref{thm:main2}, where the time horizon $T\in\mathbb{R}_+$ is arbitrary.

-Third, the regions where the gradient amplification occurs are contained in the balls \(B_{3r_0}(\mathbf{x}_i)\).
-As the aforementioned bound \(\mathcal{M}\to\infty\), the Lebesgue measure of these regions tends to zero, in agreement with the well-posedness of the underlying problems.
-This illustrates a clear trade-off: achieving larger gradient magnitude requires stronger spatial concentration, whereas milder amplification allows the region to occupy a larger set.
-Moreover, when the points \(\mathbf{x}_1,\ldots,\mathbf{x}_n\) lie close to one another, the corresponding amplification regions must remain sufficiently confined to avoid interference.
+\item We further provide precise quantitative estimates for the measure of the localized gradient amplification regions in terms of the amplitude threshold $\mathcal{M}$, which characterizes the strength of the gradient amplification for the solutions $u$ and $U$ to \eqref{1.1} and \eqref{1.2}, respectively.
+Our analysis shows that, as $\mathcal{M} \to \infty$, the measure of these regions tends to zero, demonstrating that the gradient amplification phenomenon is sharply localized in space. \end{enumerate} \end{remark}